Ad

 {

-printf("User is not eligible for vote");
+printf("User is not eligible to vote");

 }